satoshi831/shiny-bot/README.md

+## Legal

+This project is provided for **educational and personal automation purposes only**.

+It is **not affiliated with Nintendo, Game Freak, or The Pokémon Company**.

+See:

+- LICENSE
+- NOTICE
+- DISCLAIMER

 # Shiny Bot

 Automated shiny hunting for **Pokémon FireRed / LeafGreen** on **Nintendo Switch** using a **Mac + Raspberry Pi Pico W**.